Skip to content

 Quick Reference

-What it does: Creates CSS gradients with multiple color stops for any element’s background.
-Where to find it: Any element’s settings → Content Tab → Background → Gradient tab.
+What it does: Creates CSS gradients with multiple color stops for backgrounds, text fills, and other design fields.
+Where to find it: Any gradient field opens the Gradient Picker panel — same UI in Background settings, typography groups, and the Variable Manager.
 Key features:

 ET Docs: Gradient Builder